 Programme Aims & Structure

 The PhD in Global Health (INDIGO) programme aims to provide promising early-stage researchers with a world-class experience and scholarship.
-A four-year, full-time, programme with a highly flexible structure, INDIGO aims to produce leaders in global health research, policy, and practice.
-Candidates are strongly encouraged to conduct their research outside of an academic setting.
-The majority of our current doctoral researchers spend a minimum of 50% of their doctoral degree conducting research within existing global health programmes, in collaboration with one of CGH’s many national and international partners.
-In addition to their own research obligations, doctoral researchers are expected to attend and participate in the Centre’s weekly PhD research seminars, held every Thursday during lunchtime.
+A four-year, full-time, programme with a flexible structure, INDIGO aims to produce leaders in global health research, policy, and practice.
+The majority of our current doctoral researchers spend at least half of their doctoral degree conducting research within existing global health programmes, in collaboration with one ofthe Centre's many national and international partners.

 The following outlines the major milestones of the PhD process, which may vary depending on the individual candidate and their respective research requirements: